Link Search Menu Expand Document

 Essentially, they flip a coin; if it comes up Heads, they can add Strong to their kick!
 If it comes up Tails, though, they Exhaust themselves instead.

-On the Heads side, Strong would normally cost 2 FP, so they add ½ that for +1 FP to the cost.
+With Heads, Strong would normally cost 2 FP, so that's +1 FP to the cost.

 Both sides have the same number of Traits, so they add +1 FP for 1 Trait.

-The gambler's kick is so risky, it would actually work out to 0 FP overall!
+The gambler's kick is so risky, it works out to 0 FP overall!

-This Technique's Primary Check defaults to either Athletics or Steady.
+If this Technique has a Primary Check, it defaults to either Athletics or Steady.

-Instead of the usual effect of this Technique, the target gains the qualities of this Technique (excluding Counter, [Approach] and [Target] traits) as a Contact Trait, either through some direct hazard or a counter-attack from the original user.
+Instead of the usual effect of this Technique, the target gains the damage and other qualities of this Technique (excluding Counter, [Approach] and [Target] traits) as a Contact Trait, either through some direct hazard or a counter-attack from the original user.

 Confuse (+1 FP) [Secondary - Bully/Magic/Trickery] [X]